ccdale/docs/encryption/maths.md

          --
          89
 ```

+### Terms

+* bit: a single binary digit
+* nibble: 4 binary digits
+* byte: 2 nibbles / 8 binary digits
+* word: 4 bytes / 32 binary digits

+Older computers used to have 16-bit words.
+Though newer computers have 64-bit
+registers their word length is usually taken to be 32-bits (though some C
+Compilers do use 64-bit words).
+For encryption, a word length of 32-bits is
+standardised-ish (and probably expected).

 ## Boolean Logic

 Boolean operators operate at the bit level so binary is an ideal number format when numbers are being manipulated with Boolean